 Instead of painting directly on paper, Russell Powell paints realistic portraits directly on his hand, an unconventional surface, with oil paint, then using it as a stamp letting his palm-lines become part of the piece.

+Russell’s paintings mostly involve portraits with landscapes or wild animals incorporated, reflecting the deep and intimate relationship of human and nature.
 Typically, the average painting consists of two main ingredients: paint and a canvas, or even more detached from the artist himself, as a wall, a backdrop, or paper.
-Russell Powell includes his own body into the process of creation.
-Russell Powell calls this process “hand-stamping,”.
+Russell Powell went further, to eventually include his own body into the process of creation.

 To know more about about the works and prices fill out our contact form right under and we’ll quickly get back to you